On this page:

 The Consumer Action Law Centre (CALC), an advocacy organisation which receives funding from Consumer Affairs Victoria, also has relevant advice on its website, including what you should say and put in writing to a debt collector, and how to keep records of unfair practices.
 See the Related information links below.

 If a debt collector persists in using banned debt collection practices, lodge a complaint with us.
-For more information, view our Make a complaint page.
+For more information, view our General complaint page

 If you believe you do not owe the money being sought, you can also apply to VCAT for a declaration to that effect.